I-2-1-40.Critical Case Procedures

 4. Compassionate Allowances (CAL)

-The CAL process identifies diseases and other medical conditions that, by definition, meet or equal one or more listing in the Listings of Impairments (20 CFR Appendix 1 to Subpart P of Part 404—Listing of Impairments).
+The CAL process identifies diseases and other medical conditions that meet or equal one or more listing in the Listings of Impairments (20 CFR Appendix 1 to Subpart P of Part 404—Listing of Impairments).
 For more information about the CAL initiative, see POMS DI 11005.604 and POMS DI 23022.000.

 Most CAL cases are automatically identified at the initial level of adjudication.
-However, the DDS and hearing office (HO) can manually add a CAL indicator to a case if the system does not identify a CAL condition allegation (e.g., due to a misspelling) or if a new condition develops after the claimant submits an application.
+However, the DDS and hearing office (HO) can manually add a CAL indicator to a case if the system does not identify a CAL condition allegation (e.g., due to a misspelling) or if a new condition develops after the claimant files an application.
 Subsequent identification, including at the hearing level, may be based solely on a claimant's allegation or on new medical evidence of a condition on the CAL list of impairments.
-The CPMS or HACPS case characteristic will be added on any CAL case upon receipt or when identified by HO staff.
-CAL designations are monitored by the OHO RO to ensure the case is expedited.
+Add the CPMS or HACPS case characteristic on any CAL case upon receipt or when identified by HO staff.
+The OHO RO monitors CAL designations to ensure the cases are expedited.
 For more information on manually adding and removing a CAL indicator in eView, see POMS DI 23022.055.

 CAL cases are identified by: